- Business Valuation

 - Child Custody/Relocation, Support & Visitation

 Family Law is an extremely complicated and multi-faceted area of law.
-Fortunately, Black & LoBello understands the nuances of Nevada Law and will assist you in determining the best course of action for you and all those involved.
+Fortunately, the attorneys at Jones & LoBello understand the nuances of Nevada Law and will assist you in determining the best course of action for you and all those involved.

 We assist in the placement of children for adoption, representing both adoptive parents and birth parents.
 It is illegal in the state of Nevada to charge a fee for this service.
 You do not pay our firm any monies unless and until there is an identified match between birth parent and adoptive parent.
 Then we charge at our hourly rate to work with a licensed child placing agency to complete the process, which typically involves obtaining Consents or Relinquishments, Terminating Parental Rights, and Finalizing the Adoption.